 Find more details and tip sheets on the library web site.
-Start on the Introduction to Library Research page:
+Start on the TCSPP Libraries Home Page

 Follow the basic steps of research:

 Form the Research Topic

 Research starts with a topic or research question.
 First, write down your topic idea and pull keywords and main ideas directly out of it to create a list of search terms.
 Second, brainstorm a list of synonyms and possible related terms and ideas to build the list.
 Third, visit the library homepage to find different resources to help with your research: chi.librarypass.org.